*The Jefferson Dancers also work with the talented Dance Faculty at Jefferson High School in class and as guest choreographers.

 PIPER BOTT

-Piper Bott is a fifteen-year-old freshman in her second year with the company.
+Piper Bott is a fifteen-year-oldsophomore and in her second year with the company.
 She started performing at eight, learning to twirl baton under the instruction of Shannon Barker of Stites Performing Arts Center.
 By age ten, she was learning tap at Portland Metro Arts.
 There, her love of dance grew, and she decided to take ballet and jazz classes at Stites, studying under Amy Bonaduce Gardner.
 Simultaneously, she studied aerial arts at Echo Theater with various instructors.
 She was accepted into the Youth Performance Ensemble, the Tick Tocks, where she was a member for two years before focusing more exclusively on dance.
 After several years of online and in-person jazz and ballet, she added contemporary, hip-hop, and gymnastics to her schedule.
 She has performed at various venues across Portland, including the Festival of the Trees, the Junior Rose Parade, the Echo Theater Company, and the University of Portland.
 Dance is a very important part of Piper’s life, and becoming a Jefferson Dancer is a dream come true!
 She would like to thank her amazing support system at home and her teachers who consistently encouraged and pushed her to grow and improve.